TheGreatMegalodon/Alien-Speedrun/README.md

 > Contact me on discord: Megalodon#0001

 ### Goal
-* Kill every aliens form the chicken to the final boss without dying as fast as possible!
+* Kill every aliens form the chicken to the final boss without dying.! as fast as possible!

 ### Mod developer
 * Megalodon